Carolingian minuscule

 Example from 10th-century manuscript, Vulgate Luke 1:5–8.

 Carolingian minuscule or Caroline minuscule is a script which developed as a calligraphic standard in the medieval European period as part of an overall effort to create a clear, uniform, and consistent manner by which to copy books.
 Multiple abbeys had begun to experiment with improvements to earlier Merovingian cursive scripts, with one version of an early Caroline script being developed at the scriptorium of the Benedictine monks of Corbie Abbey, about 150 km north of Paris.
 The development and adoption of an improved minuscule script was slow and occurred across many locations throughout the Carolingian empire, although a later version of Caroline minuscule developed at the scriptoria of Tours and used in the creation of widely distributed bibles and Gospel books helped to contribute to an overall Caroline minuscule standard.
-Further adoption was encouraged by the issuance of imperial capitularies, with the script continued to be used in the Holy Roman Empire until 1200.
-Codices, Christian texts, and educational material were written in Carolingian minuscule.
+Further adoption was encouraged by the issuance of imperial capitularies, with the script continuing to spread throughout the Holy Roman Empire and beyond, ultimately replacing Insular script in Britain and Ireland in the eleventh and twelfth centuries as well as Visigothic script in the Iberian peninsula.

-After blackletter or Gothic script developed out of it, the Carolingian minuscule became increasingly obsolete, until the 14th century Italian Renaissance, when the humanist minuscule script was also developed from it.
-By this latter line, the Carolingian minuscule is a direct ancestor of most modern-day Latin letter scripts and typefaces.
+Carolingian minuscule subsequently evolved in the tenth and eleventh centuries into a script which became known as blackletter or Gothic script, with the Carolingian minuscule becoming increasingly obsolete until the fourteenth century and the Italian Renaissance, when a script modeled on it and known as humanist minuscule script was developed.
+Through this later script the Carolingian minuscule can be seen as a direct ancestor of most modern-day Latin letter scripts and typefaces such as Times New Roman.